jgm/texmath/README.markdown

 texmath is a Haskell library for converting between formats used to represent mathematics.
-Currently it provides functions to read and write both TeX math and presentation MathML, and to write OMML (Office Math Markup Language, used in Microsoft Office) and [pandoc]'s native format (allowing conversion, using pandoc, to a variety of different markup formats).
-It supports basic LaTeX and AMS extensions, and it can parse and apply LaTeX macros.
-The package also includes several utility modules which may be useful for anyone looking to manipulate either Unicode or MathML.
+Currently it provides functions to read and write TeX math, presentation MathML, and OMML (Office Math Markup Language, used in Microsoft Office), and to write [pandoc]'s native format (allowing conversion, using pandoc, to a variety of different markup formats).
+The TeX reader and writer supports basic LaTeX and AMS extensions, and it can parse and apply LaTeX macros.
+The package also includes several utility modules which may be useful for anyone looking to manipulate either TeX math or MathML.
 For example, a copy of the MathML operator dictionary is included.

 [pandoc]: http://github.com/jgm/pandoc